Appeal play: Other appeals

 A member of the defensive team may appeal to the umpire when a batter bats out of turn.
 The umpire then enforces the penalty for batting out of turn, if any.
 The ball must be live for this as for any appeal.
 After the appeal is made, the umpire will usually signal "Time" and figure out whether the appeal is successful.

 When a batter appears to have swung at a pitch, but the plate umpire calls it a ball, a member of the defensive team (by rule the manager or catcher, though the pitcher often appeals and is usually recognized) may appeal for information from a base umpire with a better view of the pitch on whether the batter swung.
 The field umpire then signals whether the batter swung, and such a judgment must, by rule, prevail.
 The umpire asked is usually the first-base umpire (or third-base, if the batter is left-handed).
-The plate umpire is not required to ask for assistance if he believes the request is making a farce of the game.
+The plate umpire is not required to ask for assistance if they believe the request is making a farce of the game.
 If the bat barely left the shoulder of the batter and the catcher appeals the "no-swing" call, the umpire will probably deny the appeal.
 This procedure was introduced because it is commonplace for a plate umpire to be unable to see some swings.
 A manager may ask an umpire to request assistance on other plays where another umpire had a better view, but the umpire is not required to do so.
 Such requests are common when a close home run or foul ball call is disputed, or when determining the accuracy of a close catch or no catch call.